Motorcycle Rights: Who’s at Fault After an Accident

 Motorcycle riders are often injured because their rights are ignored by other motorists.
-This article addresses the rights and remedies of motorcycle riders who are involved in traffic collisions.
+This article addresses motorcycle rights for traffic collisions.

 Lane-splitting accidents are also common.
 Lane-splitting is when a motorcycle drives between two lanes of stopped or moving cars.
 California law does not prohibit motorcycles from lane-splitting.
 The law prohibits unsafe lane changes and provides that a driver can only change lanes when it is safe and only after signaling.
 Determining who is at fault depends on the specific facts.
 As an example, John is driving on the freeway in his SUV.
 Bob is on his motorcycle traveling at a safe speed and is approaching from behind.
 As Bob begins to lane split between John’s SUV and another vehicle, John starts to change lanes and an accident happens.
 John is at fault for making an unsafe lane change even though Bob was lane-splitting.